Conceiving Architectural Design as a User Interface | Part 2

 If we are to imagine architecture as a user interface, designers should have strategies to feature the occupant perspective as an integral part of the design process.
 Below is a methodology to inorporate the user perspective as a primary force in the design process, as well as a reinrterpretation of some of the strategies for effective UIs from Everett N. McKay’s book, UI is Communication, modified for architectural design applications.

-Interface Design Process
+Architectural User Interface (AUI) Design Process

 Potentially, an architectural design process may benefit to include “interface management” in conjunction with the more traditional programming and contextual design exercises.
 Architecture professionals and students tend to treat humans abstractly, often goading generic ideas of humans into glorified spaces and enamoring them with decorative features.
 Though creative, this type of process does not identify an occupant’s particular needs and aspirations, how those needs align with client requirements, or how user goals might change over time.